kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ```

 For example, if a pod has requested for foo.domain/bar, and it is
-scheduled to run on a node that where foo.domain/bar was mapped to devices in a DeviceClass,
+scheduled to run on a node where foo.domain/bar was mapped to devices in a DeviceClass,
 then the pod's status is like below:

 ```yaml